andreysubbotin/sample-sales/README.md

     - Visual editing of the existing screens
 - Creating Integration Tests

-Prior to running integration tests, execute `startTestDb` and `createTestDb` Gradle tasks in the command line or via the Studio *Search* dialog.
+In order to run integration tests, do the following:

+- Execute `startTestDb` and `createTestDb` Gradle tasks in the command line or via the Studio *Search* dialog.
+- To run the tests from the command line, use the `test` Gradle task.
+- To run from an IDE, first execute *Build > Assemble project*, then *Build > Create or update IDE project files*.
+After that you can run tests from the IDE.

 Based on CUBA Platform 6.3.2